Should you develop a module?

 The functionality you want may be too large for a single module.
 If you want to connect Ansible to a new cloud provider, database, or network platform, you may need to develop a new collection.

 Each module should have a concise and well defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.

 A module should not require that a user know all the underlying options of an API/tool to be used.
 For instance, if the legal values for a required module parameter cannot be documented, that’s a sign that the module would be rejected.

 Modules should typically encompass much of the logic for interacting with a resource.
 A lightweight wrapper around an API that does not contain much logic would likely cause users to offload too much logic into a playbook, and for this reason the module would be rejected.
 Instead try creating multiple modules for interacting with smaller individual pieces of the API.

-If your use case isn’t covered by an existing module, an open PR, an action plugin, or a role, and you don’t need to create multiple modules, then you’re ready to start developing a new module.
+If your use case isn’t covered by an existing module, an action plugin, or a role, and you don’t need to create multiple modules, then you’re ready to start developing a new module.
 Choose from the topics below for next steps: